crashyyyf/My_FreeCamS/README.md

 ##  Contribute / Request Support

 - Need help adjusting a script for your game?
-[Open an issue](https://github.com/mastermindp/My_FreeCamS/issues)
+[Open an issue](https://github.com/crashyyyf/My_FreeCamS/issues)

 ---

 ## 🌟 Like it?

-If this repo helped you, feel free to **star** it and share it with others in the Cheat Engine or modding community.
-Let’s make cameras free again 🚀
+If this repo helped you, feel free to **star** it.